naanmohammed/ES6-awesome-books/README.md

     - Clone this repository to your desired folder.
             -cd my-folder
-            -git clone git@github.com:naanmohammed/My-Portfolio.git
+            -git clone git@github.com:naanmohammed/es6-awesome-books.git

 ### Install

 Install this project with:
-    -No installation required.
+    - npm install to install local dependencies
-    -Double click index.html to open it if you have a browser installed.(Google Chrome recommended)
+    - Double click index.html to open it if you have a browser installed.(Google Chrome recommended)

 ### Usage